The cheapest architecture is the one you understand well enough to push.

 - Throughput: The total number of successful requests per second.

 - Tail Latency (p99): The response time for the 99th percentile.
-This is crucial as it represents the experience of your unluckiest users and is often the first indicator of systemic problems.
-Our goal is a
+This is where overloaded systems confess.
+The target is

 p(99)under 30 seconds. - Failure Rate: The percentage of requests that result in an error.